Rachad-Alabi-ADEKAMBI/Rachad-Alabi-ADEKAMBI/README.md

 - 📄 Know about my experiences [https://adekambirachad.com/cv.php](https://adekambirachad.com/cv.php)

-- ⚡ Here a free developer joke **You should start questioning your life choices if you have to have the second page of Google.
+- ⚡ Here a free developer joke **You should start questioning your life choices if you have to open the second page of Google.
 I mean, who even goes to the second page of Google?
 It's like going to a party and choosing to hang out with the plants in the corner instead of mingling with the cool kids.
 Don't be a wallflower of the internet, my friend.
 Embrace your inner Google ninja and find what you're looking for on the first page like a boss!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">